theianjones/blog/content/blog/client-side-web-apis/2020-02-10-get-started-with-javascript-in-the-browser.md

 ## Select an Element with document.querySelector

+If you would prefer to watch this post, you can do so with this [community resource lesson on egghead.io](https://egghead.io/lessons/javascript-select-an-html-element-with-document-queryselector?pl=introduction-to-client-side-web-apis-72d0&af=ay44db)

 You may not always want to select the first child of an element. `document.querySelector` will match elements based on a pattern you give it.
 Say we have a page that looks like this:

 ```html